Faculty Awards for Increasing Affordability for Students

 The Davis Educational Foundation provided our initial grant to explore this exciting new area.
 Thank you to the Davis Educational Foundation!
 The UConn Co-op Bookstore gift to this Initiative now supports our awards.
 Funds have increased and more applications are encouraged.
 Thank you, UConn Co-op!

 Successful proposals will emphasize innovative educational practices and the use of OER or other free or affordable learning materials.
+Affordable materials, also known by other terms such as No Cost/Low Cost or nolo for short, are generally defined as those costing $40 or less.

 Monetary awards will be deposited into Faculty’s IDC Account at the agreed upon time.

 In 2015, the University of Connecticut launched a university-wide initiative to promote the use of open and affordable textbooks.
 Recent research has demonstrated that open textbooks – low or no cost alternatives to traditional textbooks – are positively correlated with student success.
-Open textbooks, and more broadly, open educational resources (OERs) are scholarly content that is available free online for instructors and students to share, use, reuse and build upon, including formal materials like textbooks.
+Open textbooks, and more broadly, open educational resources (OERs), are scholarly content that is available free online for instructors and students to share, use, reuse and build upon, including formal materials like textbooks.

 Award proposals should include information about the course itself, potential student enrollment, citations of textbooks to be replaced, and a brief narrative about the new curricular resource strategy, its intended impact on student learning and on pedagogy, the timeline of the transition, and anticipated challenges of the transition.
 Recipients may be able to work with CETL in the planning stage and are encouraged to participate in post-transition assessment activities which may include brief reports, comparisons of student performance and retention, and instructor and student surveys and interviews.